Calculating and Paying CIL

 What is included as 'CIL chargeable floorspace'?

 The area, measured as the gross internal area (GIA), is per floor and includes all buildings, including garages.
-The government has produced the following guidance
+The government and the RICS have produced the following guidance

 When is CIL payable?

 CIL is payable upon commencement of development.
 The Liable Party or their agent/architect is required to submit a Commencement Notice to the Council, to notify them of works starting on site.

 Once we have received the Commencement Notice, the Council will issue a Demand Notice.
 This will detail who is liable for payment, confirm the amount payable as well as any reliefs or surcharges and it will also specify the dates and instalment on which payments are due.
 Where the Instalment Policy does not apply, the chargeable amount must be paid in full within 60 days of the notified or deemed commencement date of the chargeable development.

 You will be able to pay the levy via BACS or via card (over the phone or via the machine at our Trinity Road offices).
 More details can be found on your Demand Notice which outlines the total CIL charge for your development.

 The Council has approved the payment of CIL by instalments.
 An advantage of having a CIL Instalments Policy is that it significantly assists developers’ cash flow, which in turn helps to ensure development remains viable and deliverable; a key aspect of the English planning system.

 You can contact the CIL team by: